frc-2175/knowledge/content/Glossary/Radio.md

 ---
 author: Idrees Ahmad
 ---
-A small Wi-Fi router that maintains wireless communication between the [[Driver Station]] and [[Robot]].
+A small Wi-Fi router that maintains wireless communication between the [[Driver Station]] and robot.
 Prior to the 2025 season, this consisted of an OpenMesh radio, however, this has now been replaced with the Vivid-Hosting VH-109.

 ![[WCP-1538_2048x2048 Medium 1.png]]